Getting together with family is what the holidays are all about. But buying for them? For many of us, that’s tough.

 8. Gift Theme

 Whether it’s White Elephant, Secret Santa, or just name-drawing, you can make things more interesting by requiring gifts to fit a particular theme.
-There are too many possibilities to list, but here are a few to get your imagination going:
+There are many possibilities, but here are a few ideas to get your imagination going:

 Made in America.
 The goal is to support American businesses – or businesses from England, Australia, or wherever you live – rather than buying imported products.
 You could take it one step further by having everyone buy from local businesses.